Skip to main content

 For Kindergarten and First Grade Students

-Educator Guided Harvest Program provides children with a fun and educational farming experience.
+Our Educator Guided Fall Harvest Program for Kindergarten and First Grade students provides children with a fun and educational farming experience.
 Children will enjoy a hay wagon tour of the farm fields to see the growing crops and landmarks of a classic New England farm (weather-permitting).
+Depending on the grade-level of the students, we offer one of the following lessons:

 Kindergarten Program